judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-06-florianopolis-brazil-travel-guide.markdown

 Like other eastern / central beaches Florianopolis, Mole is also all about the surfing.
 In fact, this beach is nearly exclusively about the surfing.
 The terrain here is a bit less sandy, so no sandboarding, but there are **several scuba expeditions** which depart from Mole.
 The surrounding view is really beautiful **with green hills and large rock formations**.
 I find that the aesthetic of Mole Beach is much more interesting than the more typical sandy beaches.

-{% cloudinary default /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Surfing.jpg alt="Florianopolis, Santa Catarina Brazil, Mole Beach" description="Florianopolis, Santa Catarina Brazil, Mole Beach.
+{% cloudinary /assets/images/2017/04/Florianopolis-Santa-Catarina-Brazil-Surfing.jpg alt="Florianopolis, Santa Catarina Brazil, Mole Beach" description="Florianopolis, Santa Catarina Brazil, Mole Beach.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Traveling between the mainland and the beaches